-The Raritan Valley YMCA is committed to ensuring the safety and health of our youth, families, and employees.
+The Raritan Valley YMCA is committed to ensuring the safety and health of our youth, families, and employees in response to the COVID-19 pandemic.
 This guide outlines the policies and procedures that are implemented at our childcare center.
 These standards are based on the guidelines and recommendations set forth by the Center for Disease Control (CDC), NJ Department of Children and Families (NJDCF) Child Care Licensing, as well as the State and local Health Department, and are subject to change.